agendazhang/Peggle/README.md

 * There is a game timer which gives 60 seconds (excluding the extra time that you can receive) for each level.
 If the timer reaches 0.0 before you clear all the orange pegs, you lose the game.
 If you hit all the remaining orange pegs with the cannon ball but the cannon ball failed to reach the bottom of the screen/enters the bucket (meaning it is still in motion in the game board) and time runs out, you will also lose the game.
 This is because the pegs that are hit by the cannon ball will only be removed from the game board after the cannon ball reaches the bottom of the screen/enters the bucket.
 * You are given 10 cannon balls (excluding the free balls that you can receive) for each level.
 If you run out of cannon balls and there are still orange pegs remaining, you lose the game.
 If you manage to clear the remaining orange pegs with your last cannon ball, you will win the game.
 * If the cannon ball is stuck in a cluster of pegs and is unable to move, you will lose the game once the timer reaches 0.0

-## Level Designer Additional Features

-### Peg Rotation
-i did not implement the triangular pegs feature.

-### Peg Resizing
-There are two buttons beside the "Delete" button in the Level Designer.
-The one with the "plus" sign in the magnifying glass represents the "increase size" button, while the other with the "minus" sign in the magnifying glass represents the "decrease size" button.
-If you select the "increase size"/"decrease size" button, then click on an existing peg on the board, it will increase/decrease the size of the peg respectively.
-The maximum size of the peg that you can increase is 2 times of its original radius, while the minimum size that you can decrease is 0.5 times of its original radius.

-If you try to increase/decrease the size of the peg, but the new peg will overlap with another existing peg or exceed the boundaries of the screen, then the operation will be cancelled and the peg remains the same size.

 ## Powerups
 You can gain powerups by hitting a green peg.
 The type of powerup gained will be explained below.